 Florida’s Statute of Limitations on Personal Injury Cases

 In many personal injury cases, you generally have four years to file a lawsuit for damages, per Florida Statute § 95.11.
 Under this same statute, you have two years from the date of your loved one’s passing to file a wrongful death action.
 Some incidents have much shorter deadlines.
-For instance, if a government agency or on-the-clock employee caused your injuries, you may have only a few months to take action.
+For instance, if a government agency or on-the-clock employee caused your injuries, such as in an auto accident with a government-owned vehicle, you may have only a few months to take action.

 While this statute refers only to litigation, and not the process of filing an insurance claim, we need to act quickly to promote your case’s success.
 Sometimes, knowing that a client has legal representation causes the insurance company to offer a fair settlement during negotiations.
 If you let this deadline pass, the insurer will have little motivation to offer you the compensation you need.
 A Fort Lauderdale personal injury attorney can help you understand the time limits that apply to your case.